 Colonial Williamsburg Foundation

-Many of the collections furnish more than 200 rooms in Williamsburg’s historic buildings and are also displayed in the Art Museums of Colonial Williamsburg: the Abby Aldrich Rockefeller Folk Art Museum and the DeWitt Wallace Decorative Arts Museum.
-There, both long-term and changing exhibitions are designed to tell stories.
-Once-common objects such as furniture, clothing, ceramics, metals, maps, and firearms become interpretive tools.
+The Colonial Williamsburg Foundation’s outstanding collections encompass nearly 70,000 examples of American and British fine, decorative, and mechanical art; 5,000 pieces of American folk art; millions of archaeological artifacts; and thousands of architectural fragments.
+The collections furnish more than 200 rooms in Williamsburg’s historic buildings and are also displayed in the art museums of Colonial Williamsburg: the Abby Aldrich Rockefeller Folk Art Museum and the DeWitt Wallace Decorative Arts Museum, where exhibitions are designed to tell stories and once-common objects—furniture, clothing, ceramics, and firearms—become interpretive tools.